-Monetary policy review: Core inflation transitory, no need for RBI to panic, says Niti Aayog Vice Chairman Rajiv Kumar
+Monetary policy review: Core inflation transitory, no need for RBI to panic, says Niti chief

-AN “OVERREACTION” by the Reserve Bank of India in its monetary policy review, which got underway Monday, is an area of concern for the Government, Niti Aayog Vice Chairman Rajiv Kumar told The Indian Express.
+An “overreaction” by the Reserve Bank of India in its monetary policy review, which got underway Monday, is an area of concern for the Government, Niti Aayog Vice Chairman Rajiv Kumar told The Indian Express.

 The visible increase in core inflation could just be a “transitory phase” and the central bank “shouldn’t panic into believing that this is a sign of inflationary expectations getting entrenched”, Kumar said.